fancyvanilla/JMail/README.md

 # JMail

 JMail is a simple messaging application built using Java.
-It allows multiple clients to send messages to other clients.
+It allows clients to send and receive messages.

 ## Features